wxsd-sales/video-for-wxcc/README.md

 ```

 In [this repository](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#webex-connect-flow), you can find more details about the Webex Meetings SDK-based widget which enables video webRTC communications in WxCC Agent Desktop.

+### Simplified demo

+In this section we describe how to setup a simplified one-page version of the same demo, with no order check, just a button to speak with an expert.
+JDS integration is not included.

+[Here] you can see a video of the demo

 ## License